 Can I sign up for just one of the two courses?

 Yes!
-These are two courses, with two separate certificates.
+These are two courses, with two separate certificates of completion.
 You can register for just one session.

 But we strongly recommend both, because they dovetail with each other, because you’re already schlepping to class anyway, because it’s worth it, and because we don’t know when we will offer these again.

-$167 for the day (7.0 CE hours) if registered by Friday, September 2, the early registration deadline;
+- $167 for the day (2 courses, total 7.0 CE hours) if registered by Wednesday, September 19, the early registration deadline;

 What to Bring